 HeroX

 The sponsoring organisations or individuals post the work or solutions they seek as an open call, adding guidelines and a prize.
-Solution providers from HeroX’s crowd of over 167,000 solvers in more than 180 countries then self-select their participation and submit their work.
+Solution providers from HeroX’s crowd in 175 countries then self-select their participation and submit their work.
 The sponsoring organisation selects the top entries and awards the prize.
+HeroX has dispersed over $40 million in prize payments related to over 350 resolved challenges.

-HeroX has solved thousands of challenges, successfully driving innovation for world changing organisations like NASA, GE, Lululemon (athletic apparel retailer), Anheuser-Busch, Lockheed Martin, NFL, Harvard Innovation Lab, NBC and hundreds of others which are great open innovation examples.
-Here’s where to go if you are considering or already have a challenge that HeroX could help to resolve, or to enrol as a solution provider: https://www.herox.com/
+HeroX has successfully driven innovation for world-changing organisations including NASA, GE, Lululemon (athletic apparel retailer), Anheuser-Busch, Lockheed Martin, NFL, Harvard Innovation Lab, NBC and hundreds of others which are great open innovation examples.
+Here’s where to go if you are considering or already have a challenge that HeroX could help to resolve, or to enrol as a solution provider: www.herox.com/.

 Brightidea